onepointerT/cacao/README.md

 import 'cacao/index'
 ````

-You can use the python file cacao
+You can use the python file `cacaodev.py` to compile the coffeescript files or simply run `npm run dev`.

 ## Using